ckarenas/Prelim-Exam-Portfolio/ACTIVITY 01/README.md

 6. Repetition and Consistency

-Repetition is present throughout the poster to create a unified appearance.
+Repetition and consistency are present throughout the poster to create a unified appearance.

 The same blue-and-cream colors are repeated in the text, borders, illustrations, and information panel.
 Coffee cups and hand gestures appear in different areas, reinforcing the theme without relying only on written information.